ZJ-jack/NMSPNs_Analysis_Method_2/README.md

-# NMSPNs Analysis Method 2
+# Analysis of Non-Markovian Stochastic Petri Nets

 This repository hosts the implementation of **Example 3 (page.
-33-38)** for the analysis of Non-Markovian Stochastic Petri Nets (NMSPNs).
+33-38)** for the analysis of NMSPNs.
 The code provides a framework for analyzing NMSPN models, with a fixed network structure but adjustable parameters.

 ## Requirements